 2. Complete freedom of speech and the press.

 5. No punishment for comrades returning to ships and barracks.

 6. No launching of the fleet under any circumstances.”

-On November 7th the Bavarian king, Ludwig III, fled to Austria in fear of his life; he later surrendered his power to a republican government.
-But Ludwig would not be the last nor the most significant German royal to be dethroned.
-Two days later, the kaiser himself was forced from power, beginning Germany’s transition to republican government.
+On November 7th, Bavaria’s King Ludwig III fled to Austria in fear of his life; he later surrendered his power to a republican government.
+Ludwig would not be the last nor the most significant German royal to be dethroned.
+Two days later, the Kaiser himself was forced from power, beginning Germany’s transition to republican government.

 A historian’s view:

 “Whether the sailors and soldiers identified with any socialist party is difficult to ascertain with any certainty.
 They raised the usual red flags, but those flags were just as likely to stand for a bourgeois republic and improved living conditions as for the creation of a vaguely conceived socialist order.
 What is clear is that the Kiel mutiny was the opening volley in a period of intense social unrest in central Europe that was to continue well into 1923, during which the fate of Europe itself seems to hang in the balance.”

 1. In late October 1918, German warships, which had played little part in World War I, were given orders to instigate one last major battle in the North Sea.